 The Company has been practicing the principles of good corporate governance over theyears and lays strong emphasis on transparency accountability and integrity.

-The chairman and managing director and the chief financial officer of the Company havecertified to the board on financial statements and other matters in accordance withRegulation 17(8) of SEBI (LODR) Regulations pertaining to CEO & CFO certification forthe financial year ended 31st March 2017.
+The Chairman and Managing Director and the Chief Financial Officer of the Company havecertified to the Board on financial statements and other matters in accordance withRegulation 17(8) of the SEBI (LODR) Regulations 2015 pertaining to CEO/CFO certifi cationfor the financial year ended 31st March 2018.

 12. BUSINESS RESPONSIBILITY REPORT